 Coriander seeds can be used to make many dishes especially stews, soups, Indian curries, stir-fries, and a base ingredient for making spice mixes and marinades.

-It can also be crushed or broken and used to make spice rubs, marinades, and dressings and also as a pickling spice.
+- Whole seeds can also be crushed or broken and used to make spice rubs, marinades, and dressings and also as a pickling spice.

-Coriander Seeds VS Coriander Powder
+What is the Difference Between Coriander Seeds VS Ground Coriander

 Unlike the flavour difference between fresh coriander leaves and its dry counterparts, the flavour of whole coriander seeds and coriander powder is pretty nuanced.